Android Central Verdict

 Aside from setting widgets on your Echo Show 15, some preset shortcuts are accessible by swapping down from the top of the screen.
 There are shortcuts to the device settings, routines, the Widget Gallery, Photo Frame Mode, and more, along with going back to the Home screen from any app you are in.

 Speaking of apps, the Echo Show 15 wants to be available for all sorts of functions in your home, but maybe none more than the kitchen.
 Smart displays are great for helping with cooking, thanks to the access to 1000s of recipes.
 To help you decide what to eat, the Echo Show 15 has direct access to delivery options from local restaurants, Domino's, Blue Apron meal kits, Whole Foods Market, and Amazon Fresh.
 If you prefer to cook your own meals, there are also recipes from Epicurious, Tasty, Allrecipes, and more.

 Of course, a large screen like the Echo Show 15 just begs to be used for content consumption, and it delivers.
 As the first Echo Show with support for full-HD streaming from Netflix, Hulu, Amazon's own Prime Video, and others, it is great for being entertained while cooking.

 Further utilizing the Echo Show 15's screen real estate, there's picture-in-picture available too.
 So whether you're watching a movie or following along with a recipe, you can have a live feed of your front door camera, nursery, or any other camera connected to your Alexa account, playing simultaneously.

 By acting as more than just a connected display and offering interactivity through touch and voice, the Echo Show 15 has the potential to become the central hub of nearly any home.
-Sure its ability to be a source of entertainment thanks to its streaming ability, the glanceable information made available through widgets can add immense value to the smart display, and the addition of streamable apps gives it more versatility in other rooms besides your living room, sparing you the need of buying a second TV in favor of this more multifaceted device.
+The extra space for glanceable information made available through widgets can add immense value to the smart display, and the addition of streamable apps gives it more versatility in other rooms besides your living room, sparing you the need of buying a second TV in favor of this more multifaceted device.